Inferno214221/Combusted-Pixel-Dungeon/README.md

 - More Weapons
 - Throwable Melee Weapons
 - New Potions, Scrolls & Alchemy Options
-- New Playable Classes:
+- New Playable Classes?
-  - Cleric?
 - A Story Mode?
 (Preset large, open-world map)

-Check out Shattered Pixel Dungeon at [ShatteredPixel.com](https://www.shatteredpixel.com) and [support it's creator on Patreon](https://www.patreon.com/ShatteredPixel)!
+Check out Shattered Pixel Dungeon at [ShatteredPixel.com](https://www.shatteredpixel.com) and [support 00-Evan creator on Patreon](https://www.patreon.com/ShatteredPixel)!

 Note that **this repository does not accept pull requests!** The code here is provided in hopes that others may find it useful for their own projects, not to allow community contribution.
 Issue reports of all kinds (bug reports, feature requests, etc.) are welcome.